SmarterApp/TestScoreGuide/sample/index.md

 	<p markdown="1">

 **(2) Summary of Test Performance**: An overview that includes your student’s name, student identification number, scale score, and overall achievement level.
-Starting in 2018, this section also include lexile information (for ELA/Literacy) and quantile information (for Math).
+Starting in 2018, this section also includes lexile information (for ELA/Literacy) and quantile information (for Math).
 These new measures can help you understand your student’s performance and identify appropriate learning resources.

 				</p>
 			</div>